Kent Tong: Career

 In 1979, Kent Tong received actor training from the TVB Artist Training Class, and proceeded to act for TVB.
 Although he has appeared in over a dozen movies, he is mostly known for his work in TVB television series, such as Duen Yu in Demi-Gods and Semi-Devils (1982) and Yin Ching in The Unyielding Master Lim (1986).
 Tong often undertook roles of princes and villains in TVB dramas.

 During the 1980s, Kent Tong, along with Tony Leung Chiu-Wai, Andy Lau, Michael Miu and Felix Wong became known as the Five Tiger Generals of TVB.
 They were widely considered the most popular and best looking leading male actors in TVB at the time.
 Everyone called him a nickname "Prince" – the most handsome guy in the group.
-In 1985, Tong was blamed by the public for the suicide of his then girlfriend, actress Barbara Yung, suffering a nervous breakdown as a result.
-At the end of 1985, he left TVB to avoid more negativity.
+In 1985, Tong was blamed by the public for the suicide of his then girlfriend, actress Barbara Yung, experiencing depression.
+At the end of 1986, he left TVB to avoid more negativity.

 In 1993, he married former ATV actress Jiang Kun from China, who bore him a daughter and twin sons.
 However, while he and Jiang Kun were in the midst of their divorce, Kent was in a relationship with another woman from Guangzhou, their son was born in 2000.
 The couple officially divorced in 2001.
 In 2008, he married Qingdao native Zou Wenjing, who is 25 years his junior.
 Their twin girls were born in 2008.

 From between the 1990s and now, Tong had switched to develop his food business and also shoot films in China.
 Tong is appointed as a member of the National Committee of the Chinese People's Political Consultative Conference representing Guangdong Province since December 2007.
 In 2015, Tong made a comeback to TVB after 30 years with big success of the blockbuster Lord of Shanghai.
 Besides, he was nominated for Best Actor of the year.